Quantitative propagation of chaos for non-exchangeable diffusions via first-passage percolation: Introduction

 In fact, even in the well-understood mean field case $\xi_{ij}=1_{i \neq j}/(n-1)$, the above Markov process perspective yields a simple alternative derivation of the optimal estimate $H^k_t = O((k/n)^2)$ from the hierarchy \eqref{intro:hierarchy-MF}.
 Let $(\mathcal{Y}_t)_{t \ge 0}$ denote the \emph{Yule process} process with rate $c_2$.
 This is the most classical pure-birth process, the continuous-time Markov chain which transitions from state $k$ to $k+1$ at rate $c_2k$, for each $k \in \N$.
 The infinitesimal generator of the stopped process $\min(\Y_t,n)$ maps a function $F:[n] \to \R$ to the function $k \mapsto c_2 k(F(k+1)-F(k))1_{k < n}$.
 By the same argument which leads from \eqref{intro:hierarchy-new} to \eqref{intro:Hv-bound}, the hierarchy \eqref{intro:hierarchy-MF} implies for $k \in [n]$ that

 (We have omitted the time-zero entropy term, assumed to be zero here for simplicity.)
 The distribution of $\mathcal{Y}_t$ given $\mathcal{Y}_0=k$ is known explicitly to be negative binomial \cite[Example 6.8]{ross2014introduction}; it is the same as the law of the number of trials until the $k^{\rm th}$ success, when trials of success probability $p=e^{-c_2t}$ are repeated independently.
 The second moment of this distribution is known explicitly and bounded by $2k^2/p^2$, and we recover $H^k_t = O((k/n)^2)$.
+Even without knowing the explicit distribution, moments of $\Y_t$ can easily be estimated using the infinitesimal generator and Gronwall's inequality, e.g.,